-We are seeking doctoral students and postdocs to investigate how populations of neurons perform and learn complex computations, such as object recognition or navigation.
+We are seeking doctoral students to investigate how populations of neurons perform and learn complex computations, such as object recognition or navigation.
 We work closely with experimentalists who record thousands of neurons simultaneously and develop machine-learning tools to extract computational principles from these large-scale data sets.
 We welcome applications from neuroscientists and from computer scientists, mathematicians and physicists with experience working with big data and/or deep networks.

 Examples of ongoing projects